Timjini/assessment/README.md

-# README
+# Image Web App

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This application provide users with a platform to share images and comments on them.

+Gems:

-* Configuration
+* Devise

-* Database creation
+* Active Storage

-* Database initialization
+* Tailwind Css

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Stimulus-rails

-* ...
+* turbo-rails

 # assessment